ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ~~~
 {: title="Illustration of an inclusion proof.
 To verify that leaf 2 is included
 in the tree, the prover provides the verifier with the values of leaf 2's
 copath.
+These nodes are marked by (X)."}

+When requesting a consistency proof, verifiers are expected to have retained the
+head values of the largest-possible balanced subtrees (these will later be
+defined as the "full subtrees") of the previous version of the log.
+A
-This is the minimum set of values that are necessary for the verifier to
+consistency proof then consists of the minimum set of node values that are
-compute the root.
-In the figure, the copath consists of the nodes marked by
+necessary to compute the root value of the new version of the log from the
-(X)."}
+values that the verifier retained.

 ~~~ aasvg
                              X